Due to COVID 19, we encourage you to check the status of any Indianapolis establishment prior to visiting.

-Indy is home to the #1 Airport in North America for eight years in a row, according to Airports Council International and Condé Nast Traveler.
+Indy is home to the #1 Airport in North America for nine years in a row, according to Airports Council International and Condé Nast Traveler.
 Airports Council International has certified the Indianapolis International Airport (IND) with its Airport Health Accreditation.
-IND is one of only eight airports in the United States to receive this industry-leading designation.

 Airports around the country were affected by travel bans, but as cities look to re-open, IND airport has already seen a re-bound in airlift and new flights have even been identified and set to launch later this year.

 All eight domestic airlines operated at IND airport throughout the pandemic.
 Air Canada was forced to suspend flights due to US/Canada travel ban.

 IND – STL will start on Southwest in September

 IND – FLL will start on Spirit in November

 All United flights will have resumed operations as of July 2020, including the transcontinental flight IND – SFO.